 Patients developing anemia may require blood transfusions and/or dose modifications of Jakafi.

 Severe neutropenia (ANC less than 0.5 X 109/L) was generally reversible.
 Withhold Jakafi until recovery [see ADVERSE REACTIONS].

 Perform a pre-treatment complete blood count (CBC) and monitor CBCs every 2 to 4 weeks until doses are stabilized, and then as clinically indicated. [see DOSAGE AND ADMINISTRATION, and ADVERSE REACTIONS].

 Serious bacterial, mycobacterial, fungal and viral infections may occur.
 Active serious infections should have resolved before starting therapy with Jakafi.
+Tuberculosis has been reported in patients receiving Jakafi for myelofibrosis.
+Attention should be given to the possibility of latent or active tuberculosis.
 Observe patients receiving Jakafi for signs and symptoms of infection and initiate appropriate treatment promptly.

 Patient Counseling Information